-frican Women in Agricultural Research and Development (AWARD) is a convener and partner that, among other priorities, invests in building a pool of African researchers leading agricultural research and developing innovations to improve smallholders' productivity.
-Our mission1 calls for sustained investments in equipping African researchers with the tools and skills to connect, communicate with, and convince a wide range of stakeholders in agricultural research and development.
+frican Women in Agricultural Research In this publication, we are delighted to share a and Development (AWARD) is a collection of stories featuring the researchers convener and partner that, among other who participated in the training.
+These are priorities, invests in building a pool of African some of the One Planet Laureate Candidates researchers leading agricultural research working to develop solutions to help African and developing innovations to improve smallholders cope with the changing climate smallholders' productivity.
+Our mission1 calls and transform the continent's food systems. for sustained investments in equipping African These stories will take you on a journey researchers with the tools and skills to connect, through 12 countries, from Africa's most communicate with, and convince a wide range western point to a land-locked country whose of stakeholders in agricultural research and borders are home to one of the world's largest development.